-STUDENT EVALUATION: MASTERY PORTRAIT
+STUDENT EVALUATION : MASTERY PORTRAIT

-Students who are prepared to take this class are typically early to late teens, adolescents approaching young-adulthood.
+Students who are prepared to take this class are typically early to late teens, adolescents approaching youngadulthood.
 It's imperative, then, that this course not only provide the academic components necessary to achieve mastery of the course content and skills associated with analytical thought, but also to help engage the student in development of their moral virtues.
 These aspects of the course would comprise the "learning target".

-- Students will be able to define common arts, and tell about their complex relationship with the liberal and fine arts. - Students will be able to name the most common of the common arts practiced in homes, ex. cooking, medicine, trade, and more depending upon lifestyle of the family. - Students will be able to identify key safety precautions and practices inherent to virtuous practice of the common arts. - Students will be able to explain how to start a common arts project, including weighing the Five Rights, selecting mentorship and guidance, and keeping track of their explorations in a neat and efficient manner. - Students will demonstrate how to keep a commonplace, complete with writings, drawings, recipes, thoughts, and other related content surrounding the course. - Students will demonstrate basic proficiency in drawing from observation.
-They will demonstrate developmentally-appropriate proficiency in the elements of art related to the renderings at hand. - Students will demonstrate basic proficiency in at least three common arts by completing projects to satis level.
-Students will also show knowledge of proper self-evaluation and continued learning resources. - For the Fall 2022 semester, these arts will be the common arts of armament and hunting (strategy, hunting or wildlife photography), cooking, and agriculture (fall planting and harvesting).
+- Students will be able to define common arts, and tell about their complex relationship with the liberal and fine arts.

+- Students will be able to name the most common of the common arts practiced in homes, ex. cooking, medicine, trade, and more depending upon lifestyle of the family.

+- Students will be able to identify key safety precautions and practices inherent to virtuous practice of the common arts.

+- Students will be able to explain how to start a common arts project, including weighing the Five Rights, selecting mentorship and guidance, and keeping track of their explorations in a neat and efficient manner.

+- Students will demonstrate how to keep a commonplace, complete with writings, drawings, recipes, thoughts, and other related content surrounding the course.

+Students will demonstrate basic proficiency in drawing from observation.
+They will demonstrate developmentally-appropriate proficiency in the elements of art related to the renderings at hand.
+Students will demonstrate basic proficiency in at least three common arts by completing projects to satis level.
+Students will also show knowledge of proper self-evaluation and continued learning resources.

-STUDENT EVALUATION: ASSIGNMENTS, TYPES, AND WEIGHTS
+STUDENT EVALUATION: ASSIGNMENTS, TYPES & WEIGHTS